Welcome to

 Linda Wise co-director of Panthéâtre

-From the moment the performance began last night I realized this version of ZAUBER was going somewhere else……Rosa/Pamino in the sacred circle that later held Pamina/Anita and magic lamps in a darkened world where the essence of life and death have their roots.
-The frivolity of the deck chairs to lounge and socialize were of the past – only the essence remained which even the lightness of Papageno dressed with cupid’s arrow, could not deviate …from the “gravity” of the conflict Sarastro/Queen of the Night….perhaps the most motherly of Queens of the night Orly looses her rage in the chaos of alcohol and Sarastro plunges each melody deeper into the caverns of his bass which was both simultaneously round and detached.
-An underworld beyond empathy -literally IMPRESSIVE.
+even the lightness of Papageno dressed with cupid’s arrow, could not deviate …from the “gravity” of the conflict Sarastro/Queen of the Night….perhaps the most motherly of Queens of the night looses her rage in the chaos of alcohol and Sarastro plunges each melody deeper into the caverns of his bass which was both simultaneously round and detached.
+An underworld beyond empathy.

 The gorgeous little underworld gnomes in their T-shirts singing the chorus which up until now I have always found so irritating.

-And Pamina – the beautiful silhouette that shows all her passion and despair in the magic circle – the anima figure almost silent until towards the end – caught and released in one beautiful aria where the musicians simply console.
+And Pamina – the beautiful silhouette that shows all her passion and despair in the magic circle – the anima figure almost silent until towards the end – caught and released in one beautiful aria where the musicians simply console, enabling us to appreciate the beauty of Mozart.

-Ian – I admire your persistence – your belief in your research, your capacity to keep working until you get it right.
-It took five years to find this essence but maybe that is the alchemy of time necessary to distill gold…..
+It took five years and Covid to find this essence but maybe that is the alchemy of time necessary to distill gold…..

 Enrique Pardo co-director of Panthéâtre